Using multiple exposures of a raw photo to get more detail

 used with the gimp.

-- Using a suitable tool (for 2.8 I use ufraw, for current 2.9 see my comments
+- Using a suitable tool (for 2.8 I used ufraw, for late 2.9 I initially used

-in item 4 of the revision details above), select a "base" exposure
+RawTherapee - see item 4 of the revision details above, now I use nufraw with a

-which you think is "correct", an overexposure to get shadow detail (typically +2EV,
+"base" exposure which you think is "correct", an overexposure to get shadow detail

-but +1EV if not much contrast, or +3EV in a few awkward photos), and a corresponding
+(typically +2EV, but +1EV if not much contrast, or +3EV in a few awkward photos), and

-underexposure for the highlights.
-Save each of these as an xcf file (or, from ufraw
+a corresponding underexposure for the highlights.
+Save each of these as an xcf file.

 - Open the base exposure, then use 'Filters -> Three Exposures' and specify the